Chicago Masters Programs in Public Relations & Advertising (MA, MS, MBA)

 With the changing business trends such as the use of social media in advertising and as a tool for PR firms and professionals, earning a master’s degree may not only help give you an edge over the competition when you enter the workforce, but also be a fascinating subject for advanced education.
 Browse listings below to get started.

-Liberty University OnlineMaster of Science: Marketing: Project Management Master of Science: Marketing: Digital Marketing and Advertising Master of Science: Marketing: Sports Marketing and Media
+Liberty University OnlineMaster of Science: Marketing: Sports Marketing and Media Master of Science: Marketing: Project Management Master of Science: Marketing: Digital Marketing and Advertising Master of Business Administration: Public Relations

 Ellis UniversityMaster of Arts (MA) in Communication Arts - Advertising and Public Relations